marianikolaidi/Dafermos-Monserand-Nikolaidi/README.md

 The code generates the Figures 2, 3, B.1 and B.2.
 Note that you will need to install the R package ‘Cairo’ before running the code.
 To do so use the command: install.packages("Cairo").

-For more information about the DEFINE model, see here.
-For any questions or comments, please write to: yannis.dafermos@soas.ac.uk or m.nikolaidi@greenwich.ac.uk.
+For any questions or comments, please write to: yannis.dafermos@soas.ac.uk, antoine.monserand@univ-paris13.fr or m.nikolaidi@greenwich.ac.uk.